 Gabriela has a Master of Arts in Education and School Counseling from Point Loma Nazarene University and a Master of Public Administration from San Diego State University.
 Gabriela is also an Adjunct Professor at Azusa Pacific University.

 Sally K. Carter, CEO and Founder

 Tap In Leadership Academy, Champaign, IL

-Sally K. Carter is the director and founder of Tap In Leadership Academy (Tap In).
+Sally K. Carter is the CEO and Founder of Tap In Leadership Academy (Tap In).
 The academy is a relationship-centered after-school and summer enrichment program that creates communities of leaders and engaged scholars who think in a new perspective about themselves and their world.
 Tap In refers to its youth as scholars to affirm their knowledge, skills, and potential.